reivosar/build-your-own-text-editor/README.md

-Here's a README for the provided project:

----

 # Kilo Text Editor

 Kilo is a simple, lightweight text editor implemented in C. It operates in the terminal and supports basic text editing features such as navigation, saving files, and syntax highlighting.